St Ives Feast Day Celebrations

 On the Monday, each year a civic procession including musicians and schoolchildren make their way through the town’s narrow, cobbled alleyways wearing pieces of ivy in remembrance of St Eia, the patron saint of St Ives (who is believed to have crossed the sea from Ireland on a boat made of ivy) to Venton Ia, the well of St Ia.
 The parish priest then blesses the ball, made of sterling silver, hammered into two hemispheres, bound around a core of applewood and held together with a silver band.
 After the blessing, the procession returns to St Ia Parish Church yard for the main event, the Hurling of the Silver Ball, which is one of Cornwall’s oldest customs.

 At around 10.30am, the Mayor of St Ives will hurl the ball into the crowd whilst shouting guare wheg ya guare teg (fair play is good play in Cornish).
 The game, also known as Cornish Hurling, dates back at least one thousand years, and originally involved physical rough and tumble as two teams from different parts of the parish tried to keep possession of the ball.
 At modern day feast, the game is played by played by children and teenagers, who run around the town and try to keep possession of the ball.
-The procession slowly returns to the Guildhall.
-The Councillors drop pennies to the children in the crowd from the balcony, and wait for the clock to strike noon, at which point the child with the ball returns to collect their reward from the Mayor.
+Normally, the procession slowly returns to the Guildhall, however in 2026, it will return to St Ia Parish Church.
+The Councillors distribute pennies to the children in the crowd, and wait for the clock to strike noon, at which point the child with the ball returns to collect their reward from the Mayor.

 Street-an-Pol; Tregenna Place; High Street; Lifeboat Hill; Wharf Road; Fore Street; The Digey; Porthmeor Hill